rskopecek/CodeDocs/README.md

 - [ ] 0.4+.x = TBD
 - [ ] 1.0

 *Historical: If you used the nuget prerelease versions (CI00002) from 2014, while the changes are breaking, most of the capabilities translate into a different representation.
-If there is a particular item not migrated, please comment as such and your use case in the above listed area.*
+If there is a particular item not migrated, please comment as such and your use case in the above listed area.
+To prevent potential confusion for the project direction, the 3 original prerelase versions (1.0.0-CI00002, 2.0.0-CI00002, 2.0.1-CI00002) are being unlisted.
+However, they can still be accessed by their specific version number on nuget.*

 ## Rules & Goals